Join us for an adventure in flavor!

 Very often, it comes sizzling on a hot plate with perfectly fried eggs, too.

-Since this is a quick sear in the pan, you would want something tender that cooks fast.
-You can use any type of tender beef cut to make shaking beef.
+Since I’m doing a quick sear in the pan, I want something tender that cooks fast.
+I can use any type of tender beef cut to make shaking beef.

-Expensive beef fillets such as rib-eye and filet minion will be tender, juicy and delicious, but even less expensive cuts like sirloin, flank steak or tri-tip will also make great Bo Luc Lac.
+Expensive beef fillets like rib-eye and filet mignon will be tender, juicy, and delicious, but even less expensive cuts like sirloin, flank steak, or tri-tip will also make great Bo Luc Lac.

-• Beef – We are using sirloin today, and have tried this with ribeye in the past.
+- Beef – I am using sirloin today, and have tried this with ribeye in the past.

 How to Make Bò Lúc Lắc